Baqend/guide/src/index.md

   <tr>
     <td>`data`</td>
     <td>Object</td>
-    <td>Additional json data send directly to you app</td>
+    <td>Additional json data send directly to your app</td>
   </tr>
 </table>

 ## Sending push

 Push notifications can only be send within [baqend code](#baqend-code).
-To send a push notification to a one or more devices, you must first obtain the desired device ids.
+To send a push notification to one or more devices, you must first obtain the desired device ids.
 Therefore you can use the additional data stored in the device object to query those, or can save the device reference in another object.